googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/src/reference.d.ts:1032:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/reference.d.ts:1177:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/src/reference.d.ts:1178:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
+// build/src/reference.d.ts:1430:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:26:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/serializer.d.ts:36:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/src/transaction.d.ts:233:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration